Starting a Mock Trial Team

 - I have more questions.
 Is there somebody I can talk to?

 - Each new program that registers will be assigned a mentor who is an experienced AMTA Board member, committee member, or coach.
-If you would like to be assigned a mentor prior to registering, please contact Brandon Harper.
+If you would like to be assigned a mentor prior to registering, please contact the New School Recruitment and Mentorship Committee.

 Additional Resources for Those Preparing to Compete: